Financing

 What to ask a surgeon's finance coordinator

-• Which financing partners do you work with?
+• Which financing partners do you work with right now?

-• Is there a discount for cash payment?
+• Is there a cash-pay discount compared with financing?

 HSA / FSA for tummy tuck